VadimDanilin/xRayImages/README.md

 # xRayImages

-xRayImages is a solution if you need to implement a moving image on top of another using a slider.
+xRayImages is a React library for moving an image on top of another using a slider.

 ## Screenshot